Marketing management: Brand audit

-When a business is conducting a brand audit, the goal is to uncover the business's resource strengths, deficiencies, best market opportunities, outside threats, future profitability, and its competitive standing in comparison to existing competitors.
-A brand audit establishes the strategic elements needed to improve brand position and competitive capabilities within the industry.
-Once a brand is audited, any business that ends up with a strong financial performance and market position is more likely than not to have a properly conceived and effectively executed brand strategy.
+When a business conducts a brand audit, the goal is to identify its resource strengths, weaknesses, assess market opportunities and external threats, future profitability, and its competitive standing in comparison to existing competitors.
+A brand audit establishes the strategic elements needed to improve the brand's positioning and competitive capabilities within the industry.
+Once a brand is audited, any business that ends up with strong financial performance and market position is likely to have a properly conceived and effectively executed brand strategy.

-A brand audit examines whether a business's share of the market is increasing, decreasing, or stable.
-It determines if the company's margin of profit is improving, or decreasing, and how much it is in comparison to the profit margin of established competitors.
-Additionally, a brand audit investigates trends in a business's net profits, the return on existing investments, and its established economic value.
-It determines whether or not the business's entire financial strength and credit rating are improving or getting worse.
-This kind of audit also assesses a business's image and reputation with its customers.
-Furthermore, a brand audit seeks to determine whether or not a business is perceived as an industry leader in technology, offering product or service innovations, along with exceptional customer service, among other relevant issues that customers use to decide on a brand of performance.
+A brand audit examines whether a business' market share is increasing, decreasing, or stable.
+It determines whether the company's profit margin is improving or declining and how it compares to that of established competitors.
+Additionally, a brand audit examines trends in net profits, return on investments, and overall economic value.
+It determines whether the business' financial strength and credit rating are improving or deteriorating.
+This kind of audit also assesses a business' image and reputation with its customers.
+Beyond financial metrics, a brand audit also assesses the business's image and reputation among customers.
+It explores whether the business is perceived as an industry leader in areas such as technology, product or service innovation, and customer service.
+These factors significantly influence customer decisions and brand perception.

-A brand audit usually focuses on a business's strengths and resource capabilities because these are the elements that enhance its competitiveness.
-A business's competitive strengths can exist in several forms.
-Some of these forms include skilled or pertinent expertise, valuable physical assets, valuable human assets, valuable organizational assets, valuable intangible assets, competitive capabilities, achievements and attributes that position the business into a competitive advantage, and alliances or cooperative ventures.
+A brand audit usually focuses on a business' strengths and resource capabilities because these are the elements that enhance its competitiveness.
+A business' competitive strengths can exist in several forms including skilled or pertinent expertise, valuable physical and human assets, organizational assets and intangible assets, competitive capabilities, achievements and alliances or cooperative ventures that position the business into a competitive advantage.

-The basic concept of a brand audit is to determine whether a business's resource strengths are competitive assets or competitive liabilities.
+The purpose of a brand audit is to determine whether a business’ resource strengths are competitive assets or potential liabilities.
 This type of audit seeks to ensure that a business maintains a distinctive competence that allows it to build and reinforce its competitive advantage.
-What's more, a successful brand audit seeks to establish what a business capitalizes on best, its level of expertise, resource strengths, and strongest competitive capabilities, while aiming to identify a business's position and future performance.
+Furthermore, a well-executed brand audit seeks to establish what a business capitalizes on best, its level of expertise, resource strengths, and strongest competitive capabilities, while aiming to identify a business's current position and potential future performance.